-Around a year ago, my son commented that I had a pimple on my forehead.
+A year ago, my son noticed a pimple on my forehead.
 It was true, there was a blemish that would not go away.
 You can just spot the growth in the photo (center of forehead, about an inch from my hairline).
-It was a flat, skin-toned growth that grew in diameter.
+It was a waxy translucent bump that grew in diameter.

 I have darkened the following picture, so you can see the basal cell cancer tumor better:

 There.
 Do you see the pea-size raised lump of skin?
-Before I knew what it was I kept picking at it and noticed it's rubbery texture, unlike the normal feeling of acne skin.
+Before I knew what it was I kept picking at it, noticing its dense rubbery texture, unlike the normal feeling of acned skin.

-I finally made an appointment to see a dermatologist, who told me the spot or lesion was a basal cell carcinoma.
-Hurrying home from the doctor's office I googled the diagnosis.
-Dumb, dumb, dumb, for the images were horrifying to me.
+I made an appointment to see a dermatologist, who told me the spot or lesion was a basal cell carcinoma, i.e. skin cancer.
+He smiled and told me I was lucky, "It's the best kind of cancer."
+It wouldn't kill me, he said.
+I'd probably die a natural death first.
+Still, he said, you need to get it removed...because it spreads and it isn't a pretty sight.
+Hurrying home after the skin examination I googled the diagnosis.
+Dumb, dumb, dumb, for the images were horrifying.
+Not a pretty sight at all!

 Meantime, I went in for surgery or excision of the tumor, opting to see a plastic surgeon.
 The photo, below, was taken 8 hours after surgery.
-There are no stitches covering the surgical wound, what you are seeing in the picture is an incision that was closed with clear surgical tape.
-I was hesitant to leave my hospital room, not wanting to scare any visitors I might pass in the hallway.
-Two days later, factoring in the swelling, things looked much worse.
+There are no stitches covering the surgical wound.
+What you are seeing is an incision that was closed with clear surgical tape.
+I was hesitant to leave my hospital room, not wanting to scare any visitors in the hallway.
+Two days later, factoring in the swelling and bruising, things looked much worse.

 Maybe you are thinking "Mohs! why didn't she do Mohs micrographic surgery?"
-Mohs surgery to remove this skin tumor was not available in my area of France.
+Mohs procedure to remove this skin tumor was not available in my area of France.
 Maybe I should have gone to Paris?
-Too late now...
+Or New York?
+Or my childhood town of Phoenix, Arizona--the sunny desert responsible for all this?
+The doctors there must get a lot of practice!

-My doctor mentioned doing "un lambeau" (the form of the incision you see, above).
-He said he would try to proceed, little by little (removing a bit of skin, then having it tested in the lab next door).
-But when he began the surgery, he learned this would not be possible.
-To be on the safe side, he took out a larger sample.
-Imagine my surprise when I woke up from surgery...
+My French doctor mentioned doing a forehead flap,"un lambeau" in the form of the incision you see, below.
+He said he would proceed, little by little (removing a bit of skin, then having it tested in the lab next door).
+But when he began surgery, he learned this would not be possible.
+To be on the safe side, he cut out a larger section.
+Imagine my surprise when I woke up from surgery....

 This photo was taken ten weeks after surgery.
 The scar is a bit raised in the center.
 I continue to massage the scar tissue, in order to break down the build-up of collagen fibers (I learned this from the physical therapist who worked on my scar (a second doctor sent me to the therapist, after the scar seemed stuck.
 Who knew a scar could be stuck!).
 I am also using a silicon patch, or scar sheet, to help diminish the surgical scar.

 (Alas, this was not the end of my experience...
-While my forehead was healing, I found out that the "spot" on the side of my nose needed to come off.
+While my forehead was healing, I found out that the red "spot" on the side of my nose needed to come off.
 Why had I let it sit there for nearly 4 years?!
 It turned out to be another basal cell carcinoma (photo of the nose stitches, here).
 A third spot, on the tip of my nose, was biopsied a year after that, in 2013.
-Good news this time... it was only a papul.)
+Good news this time... it was only a papul, or kind of skin lesion.)

 WE ARE ATTACHED FOREVER BY THE DOUBLE CROSS - WHICH REPRESENTS OUR RELATIONSHIP TO ONE ANOTHER AS WE HOLD HANDS AND FORM THIS LETTER...
 WHICH STANDS FOR OUR HOLINESS.